 Organic oats have about 4 grams of dietary fiber in one serving of a quarter cup.
-They also contain a lot of protein and B vitamins.
-Organic whole oats are a great source of calcium, iron, magnesium, and copper, one of the finest among grains.
+Furthermore, they contain a lot of protein and B vitamins.
+Organic whole oats are an excellent source of calcium, iron, magnesium, and copper, one of the finest among grains.
 Adding organic oats to your diet is excellent for the heart as they contain less than a gram of fat in a serving.
 High-fiber meals are associated with cardiovascular benefits, and they are perfect for digestion.
 Due to their high nutritional value and comparably low-calorie content, organic oat groats can be useful for weight management.
 They give you complex carbs that digest for a long time, preventing hunger pangs.

 How to Cook Organic Oat Groats

 Enjoy cooked Food To Live Organic Oats.
 If you choose to cook them right from the pack, rinse and soak the seeds for a few hours and then cook as any whole grain using three parts of water per 1 part of organic oat groats.
 It should take about an hour, and you can forego pre-soaking if you are short on time.